nimotomato/project/README.md

 Your objective is to catch as many bones as possible, avoid hitting yourself, avoid hitting walls and avoid eating too many chocolates.

 There are four classes in the game:
   The main driver, which handles the bulk of the operations.
-This is stuff like collisions, updating speed, drawing the graphics, executing the methods in the correct oreder, handling game over etc.
+This is stuff like collisions, updating speed, drawing the graphics, executing the methods in the correct order, handling game over etc.
   The "choco", which simply instantiates a chocolate object on a random position and draws it to the screen.
   The "bone", which does the same as choco but with a bone And the "dog", which draws the dog.
 The dog has four different parts, with different orientations that get drawn depending on their orientation.
 Orientation is determined with a true/false statement for the head, and using vectors for the tail, middle part and curved part.
 I use vectors because apparently they are easy to add together.
 Had I remade the project however, I think I just would have used tuples as I had to cast the vector into tuples anyway.